manuel-tran/s5cl/README.md

 ## Overview

+S5CL employs the following steps:

-Here, we give a quick overview of S5CL: Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) on labeled images.
-Then use a supervised contrastive loss to push feature representations of augmented images from the same class together and those from other classes away.
+* Apply weak augmentations (e.g., rotation) and strong augmentations (e.g., cropping) on labeled images.

+*Then use a supervised contrastive loss to push feature representations of augmented images from the same class together and those from other classes away.

 If unlabeled images are available, augment them weakly and strongly as well.
 Insert them into a self-supervised contrastive loss and treat each image as its own class.
 Since we are in the same embedding space, the unlabeld images indirectly will be moved to their corresponding labeled clusters.